 The Spanish themed architecture was continued to what we have today.
 The upstairs bedroom has views in all directions and is light and airy.

-In 2011, the old spiral staircase was replaced with an oak full stairway and the downstairs bathroom was moved and redesigned into a modern European stype with
+In 2011, the old spiral staircase was replaced with full oak stairway and the downstairs bathroom was moved and redesigned into a modern European style with

 a continuous tiled floor into the shower.